oar04/Random-Name-Generator/README.md

 - Contain all code in one main.py file.
 Could also be a .ipynb file.
 - A README file consisting of project documentation.
 I would recommend a .md file.
 - Read the user's input using Python's inbuilt input() function i.e. multiple calls to input().
 - A user-defined function that validates and parses the user's input.
-Think of a appropriate function name.
+Think of a appropriate function name and appropriate checks.
 - A user-defined function that uses Python's random package to select the names from the shortlist.
 Think of a appropriate function name.
 - Prints the shortlisted names to the user.